Middle School Division

-- The Outstanding One-Act winner may be invited to represent Florida by performing their one-act at the Southeastern Theatre Conference in March 2017.
-The 2017 conference is in Lexington, KY.
+- The Outstanding One-Act winner may be invited to represent Florida by performing their one-act at the Southeastern Theatre Conference.
+SETC typically takes place in early to mid- March.

 - Parents, relatives, and friends are encouraged to attend the Middle School One-Act Play Festival.
 Low cost day passes can be obtained at the registration desk for $10.00 each, which allows entry to the theatre for all Middle School One-Act Plays.